 A healthy diet for guinea pigs

-- Fresh clean drinking water continuously, checked twice daily.
+Make sure they have fresh clean drinking water continuously and check it twice daily.
 Ensure water doesn't freeze in winter.
 Without water guinea pigs become seriously ill.

-- Feeding quantities adjusted preventing them becoming underweight/overweight.
-Quantities guinea pigs need depend on age/lifestyle/general health.
-They become overweight and may suffer if eating more than needed.
+- Adjust feeding quantities to prevent them from becoming underweight or overweight.
+The quantity of food guinea pigs need depends on their age, lifestyle and general health.
+They become overweight and may suffer if they're eating more than they need.

-- The amount they eat/drink monitored.
-If these habits change, droppings get less/stop or soft droppings stick to their back end/lie around the cage, consult your vet immediately as they could be seriously ill.
-Guinea pigs produce two dropping types - hard dry pellets, and softer moist pellets they eat directly from their bottom and are dietary essentials.
+- Monitor the amount they eat/drink and their droppings - guinea pigs produce two dropping types - hard, dry pellets, and softer, moist pellets that they eat directly from their bottom and are essential to their diet.

 Consult your vet immediately if you notice any changes in your guinea pigs' eating, drinking and/or toilet habits.
 For example, a sign of illness could be if their droppings stop, are less frequent or softer than usual and stick to their back.
 If you haven't registered with a vet, find your nearest vet practice.